 Baltimore saxophonist Andrew Frankhouse picked up the instrument at age 10, while growing up in the buzzing metropolis of Cedar Rapids, IA.
 He was fortunate to get his start in an exceptional public school music program, which gave him valuable experience playing in wind ensembles, big bands, pit orchestras, and stage bands.
 While living in Asheville, North Carolina he worked extensively with local and regional acts in jazz, jam band, funk, rock, and R&B contexts, all over the Southeast.

 An experienced and versatile educator, Andrew has taught woodwinds since his teens, has extensive classroom and ensemble teaching experience, and was successful early adopter of remote teaching via Skype.
 In 2010, he was hired to build a 5-12th grade music program for Innovation Academy Charter School in Tyngsboro, MA.
 His work there has included classroom teaching, music directing high school productions, and laying the groundwork for school-wide vocal and instrumental performance programs.
-He currently offers woodwind and jazz improvisation lessons in the Baltimore region and online.

 Andrew holds a Bachelor of Arts in Jazz Studies magna cum laude from the University of North Carolina at Asheville.
 He received his Master of Music degree with distinction in Modern American Music from the Longy School of Music.